 In this post, we will show you how to create pathlines thanks to the Pathlines visual model.
 Pathlines are visual models which represent the trajectory of the center of mass of selected atoms along selected Paths.
-Pathlines may be used to understand the motion of a single atom, or a group of atoms, along a Path.
+Pathlines may be used to understand the motion of a single atom, or a group of atoms, along a path/trajectory.

 Open the file 1pv7_ligand_complex_with_paths.sam.

-To create pathlines, select in the Document view a group of atoms for which you want to visualize the motion of their center of mass and select one or more Paths (to select more than one node use the Ctrl / Cmd key).
+To create pathlines, select in the Document view a group of atoms for which you want to visualize the motion of their center of mass and select one or more Paths (to select more than one node, use the Ctrl / Cmd key).
 If no Path is chosen, all the Paths from the active Document will be used.
 If no atoms are selected, all atoms from the active Document will be used.

 Select the ligand named TDG and one of the Paths.
-Go to Visualization / Add visual model or use the Shift + Ctrl + V shortcut to create a Visual Model.
+Go to Visualization / Add visual model or use the Shift + Ctrl + V shortcut to create a visual model.
 In the pop-up window, choose “Pathline of the center of mass” and press Ok.

 The new pathline will show how the center of mass of the TDG ligand moves alongside the chosen Path.

 You can do the same for the second Path.